 If the answer is “Yes”, please provide information on simplified extradition proceedings available in your country and under which conditions these proceedings apply.

-43ter.
-Does your country’s legal framework provide for simplified evidentiary requirements (in relation to any offence to which this article applies) (art.
-16, para.
-8)?

-Yes No

-Please explain.
+[agreed]

+43ter. [relocated]

 Does your country refuse a request for extradition on the sole ground that the offence is also considered to involve fiscal matters (art.
 16, para.
 15)?